roadkillwiki/roadkill/readme.md

 When starting from scratch you will need to copy and rename the `connectionStrings_toRename.config` file in `src/Roadkill.Web/` to `connectionStrings.config`.
 You will also need to copy and rename `appsettings.CopyToDevel.json` to `appsettings.Development.json` in `Roadkill.API/`.
 To ensure sensitive data doesn't get pushed, connectionStrings.config and appsettings.Development.json are ignored by git.

 ### npm
-You may need to run an `npm install` from the `src/Roadkill.Web` directory before running.
+You will need to run an `npm install` from the `src/Roadkill.Web` directory before debugging for the first time.
+Since this project's package.json file links to github repos instead of the npm registry, you may need to take measures to get around any firewalls that block the `git://` protocol, such as running powershell as administrator, or configuring npm to convert `git://` addresses to `https://`.

 ### Build scripts